kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 [![Lecture 6 reference](https://img.shields.io/badge/Lecture_6-reference_code-blue)](https://github.com/kristiania-pg6301-2025/pg6301-frontend-programming/tree/reference/06)
 [![Lecture 6 exercise](https://img.shields.io/badge/Lecture_6-exercise-pink)](./exercises/EXERCISES.md#exercise-6)

-We will create an Express server which serves a React application that uses an API implemented in [Hono](https://hono.dev/) to implement functionality.
+We will create an Hono server which serves a React application that uses an API implemented in [Hono](https://hono.dev/) to implement functionality.
-See [Convert to serve from Express](#implement-server-side-apis-with-express) on the steps to take the code from the previous lecture to be served from Express.
+See [Convert to serve from Hono] on the steps to take the code from the previous lecture to be served from Hono.

 ### Lecture 7: Publishing your application on Heroku